gracekishino/gracekishino/README.md

 ### Hello!

-I'm a web developer, artist & yoga instructor from London in the UK, but living in Tokyo since 2002.
+I'm a developer, artist & yoga instructor from London in the UK, living in Tokyo since 2002.

 <a href="https://twigtea.com" target="_blank">here's my website :)</a>
 <!--